 - Blind Without 'Em: Aniela, though she's convinced glasses make her look horrible.

-- Bookworm: The entire Borejko family.
-Also, grown up Tomcio, Beata and some others.
+- Bookworm: The entire Borejko family, especially when it comes to classical literature - Melania's Guilty Pleasure is Brother Cadfael.
+Also, the grown up Tomcio, Beata and some others.

 - Boyish Short Hair: No matter how feminine she is now, Gabriela keeps the hairstyle of her youth.